iterative/dvc.org/static/docs/use-cases/data-registries.md

 - Security: Registries can be setup to have read-only remote storage (e.g. an HTTP location).
 Git versioning of [DVC-files](/doc/user-guide/dvc-file-format) allows us to track and audit data changes.
+- Data as code: Improve _lifecycle management_ with versioning of simple directory structures (like Git on cloud storage), without ad-hoc conventions.
+  Leverage Git and Git hosting features such as commits, branching, pull requests, reviews, and even continuous deployment of ML models.

 ## Building registries